This article will help you:

 Credit reports may be conducted on potential employees who will have financial or fiduciary responsibility for the company.
 Employers must state their “permissible purpose” when running credit reports, and several states have very specific requirements which must be met to establish the right to conduct credit reports.
 Employment credit reports will not impact or reveal credit scores and account numbers.

-Consumer Reporting Agencies (CRA) like Checkr provide employment Credit Checks, which differ from credit checks for other purposes such as an annual credit reports, obtaining loans, or assessing credit scores.
+Consumer Reporting Agencies (CRA) like Checkr provide employment Credit Checks, which differ from credit checks for other purposes such as annual credit reports, obtaining loans, or assessing credit scores.
 Differences include:

 - Employment Credit Checks do not contain a scoring system, such as a FICO score